 Meters that are dedicated to the purpose of Active Power and/or Active Energy measurement that are not Half Hourly Integral Outstation

-All dedicated Asset Meters that are not Half Hourly Integral Outstation Meters shall be to a format compliant with IEC 61557-12, IEC 60688-2.2 and/or IEC 62053-2x, as applicable.
+All dedicated Asset Meters that are not Half Hourly Integral Outstation Meters shall be to a format compliant with a recognised national or international standard.
+For example, IEC 61557-12, IEC 60688-2.2 and/or IEC 62053-2x, as applicable.
+Other standards may be used so long as they specify an accuracy class in Table 8 of this Code of Practice and include maximum permissible limits of errors for the relevant accuracy classes.

 They shall be to a format and protocol approved by the Panel in accordance with BSCP601 ‘Metering Protocol Approval and Compliance Testing’ for Code of Practice 11.
 For the avoidance of doubt a dedicated Asset Meter is a device whose sole purpose is for the measurement of Active Power and/or Active Energy and is not embedded within a device used for other purposes (e.g. an EV charging unit or a small scale domestic battery storage unit).

 All dedicated Asset Meters that are not Half Hourly Integral Outstation Meters shall, where a display functionality is available, display cumulative energy registers, programmed Measurement Transformer ratios, instantaneous parameters (i.e. power), output values (e.g. pulse output based on power or energy) programmed to be sent to an Instation.
 Where these parameters cannot be shown on the Asset Meter display they shall have a facility to download them from the Asset Meter either locally or remotely.